Time Complexity Analysis in Data Structures and Algorithms

 Critical assumptions for the analysis of algorithms

-• We study algorithm analysis independently of system-related things, i.e., programming language implementation, compiler, hardware, etc. For the given specification of a system, these things are constant.
+• We study algorithm analysis independently of system-related things, i.e., programming language, compiler, hardware, etc. For the given specification of a system, these things are constant.

 • The variable thing is the input size, which depends on the problem specification.
 So we calculate the running time of an algorithm as a function of input size.

 • Input data size is mostly huge in real-world applications, which lies in the ranges of millions or billions.
-So we mostly analyze the algorithm for a large value of input size.
+So we mostly analyze the algorithm for a large input size.

 Now the critical question is: How can we determine the running time of an algorithm?
 The answer depends on the code statements used inside the algorithm: loops, recursive calls, conditional statements, etc.